Np594/Np594/README.md

-👋 Hi, I’m @Np594, I'm 19 years old, and very enthusiastic about programming I’m currently working towards a BEng in Robotics and AI at University.
+👋 Hi, I’m @Np594, I'm 20 years old, and very enthusiastic about programming I’m currently working towards a BEng in Robotics and AI at The University of hertfordshire.
 I’m interested in programming especially game development, AR and VR applications.

 I have already started working on some of my own projects which will start to appear on here soon.